leogsouza/ceros-ski/README.md

     To accomplish this task first, I had to dive into the code to understand how the assets were placed on the canvas and how I could set a key to perform the jump action.
 So, I set the SPACE key to be the trigger to jump action and implmented into Skier class the code to perform the jump.
 It is a simple method that just iterate through the assets that represents a jump action.
 I also handled the way that the skier hit the obstacles identifying which could be jumped over and which not and if the Skier is making a jump or not.

     While I was implementing this functionality, I found a bug that sometimes the game didn't start properly.
 The bug happened because sometimes there wasn't previousGameWindow so, to solve this when there's no previousGameWindow so I abort the method.

+* **Build  something new:**

+  Wow!
+That was a challenging task.
+  To complete this task I create a new class to represent the Rhino Entity and set the constants to identify the moves and eat assets.
+The Rhino appears on game after a specific period of time and at a specific positin start to chase the skier.
+When the distance between the skier and the rhino is 0 so, the Rhino catches him so the skier is hidden and it starts the Eating Animation and the skier can't move anymore finishing the game!

+* **Documentation:**

+  This **README** is being updated when there are new implmeentations on this project.

+* **Bonus:**

+  I implemented some feature suggested on bonus section.
+  - [x] Provide a way to reset the game once it's over.
+The game can be restarted pressing the F3 key
+  - [x] Provide a way to pause and resume the game.
+The game can be paused and resumed pressing the P key

+## Feature I would like to implement

+* Write more unit tests for all feature
+* Create an Game Over windows
+* Display the distance that the skier covered while he was skiing
+* Increase and decrease the skier's speed depending on the direction
+* A scoreboard
+* Play some audios when rhino appears and when the game is over.